Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Formalism

 The introduction of a small quark mass ($m$) shifts this boundary to a slightly negative value in $c$.
-This understanding will be crucial to describe some of our findings discussed later in the results section.
+Motivated by this discussion we will restrict ourselves to $c>0$.
+We will further see that $c>1/2$ can be ruled out of other physical considerations, and hence we shall restrict ourselves to $c\in[0,1/2]$

 The formal expression for the quark condensate for individual flavors ($u$ and $d$) can be obtained by differentiating the action with respect to the corresponding current quark mass as before,

 In the large-$p$ region one easily find out that the above integral is divergent with non-zero quark masses.
 To obtain finite condensate one need to regularize it.
 Here we have used the same regularization procedure as used in Ref.~\cite{Pagura:2016pwr},